 Irregular astigmatism is less common and is most often caused by an eye injury.
 Rather than being curved in one direction it can vary over multiple directions or be steeper in one part of the surface of your eye than another.

 It's a no-brainer: toric lenses are the most effective way to correct astigmatism.
-Toric contact lenses are specifically designed to securely fit the shape of your eye like a glove, ensuring a comfortable and safe wear.
+Toric contact lenses are specifically designed to securely fit the shape of your eye like a glove, ensuring a comfortable and secure fit for astigmatic wearers.
 They are the best, safest method to preserve the quality of your vision and keep symptoms at bay.
 Toric lenses are the easiest, most fuss-free way of correcting and managing your astigmatism.

 Another amazing feature of toric lenses is that they contain different powers for the various meridians in the eye.
 This means it can correct the amount of short or long sight in one part of the eye without affecting the rest.